"The cleanest kilowatt-hour is the one never generated."

-Also, a rebate of $2 per gallon (for tanks from 50 to 79 gallons) or $3 per gallon (for tanks that hold 80 gallons or more) is available to members who purchase a new electric water heater.
-The tank’s energy factor must be 0.9 or higher, and the member must agree to participate in demand response.
+Also, a rebate of $2 per gallon (for tanks from 40 to 79 gallons) or $3 per gallon (for tanks that hold 80 gallons or more) is available to members who purchase a new electric water heater.
+If the new water heater is a Rheem® Marathon® water heater, the rebate increases to $3 per gallon (for tanks from 40 to 79 gallons) or $4 per gallon (for tanks that hold 80 gallons or more).
+The tank's energy factor must be 0.9 or higher, and the member must agree to participate in demand response.

 How much will the system cost me?

 Nothing.
-If you volunteer, the cooperative will pay the cost of the unit and the installation.
+If you volunteer, the cooperative will pay the cost of the demand response unit and its installation.
 Power cost savings resulting from the program offset any expense incurred by the co-op.

 Will I have hot water when my water heater is switched off?

 Water heaters have traditionally been the focus of demand response because they provide efficient heat storage.
 Studies show an electric water heater can remain without power for several hours and not inconvenience consumers.

 What precautions have been taken to ensure that I will have hot water?